 - If you believe you have a hardware issue one of the first steps is to carefully take out the affected module / piece of hardware, clean it and put it back making sure all connections are tight.

-- If you determined it's really a hardware issue, you didn't let your phone drop on the floor or into water and your 2 year warranty is not over (1 year for batteries) contact support to get a replacement phone/module.
-If it's not covered by warranty go check the spare parts shop.
+- If you determined it’s really a hardware issue, you didn’t let your phone drop on the floor or into water and your 2 year warranty is not over (1 year for batteries) contact support to get a replacement phone/module for free.
+If it’s not covered by warranty go check the spare parts shop.

 If you have the required knowledge/skills you can debug using e.g. MTK engineer mode, ADB, apps like aLogCat, … This info can help other users and developers to provide you with better workarounds and solutions to your specific issue.